michaelglenister/MODE-TASK/docs/source/nma_tut.rst

 Coarse grain
 -------------------------------

-The Mode TASK package is designed to analyse both single proteins or larger macromolecules such as a virus capsid.
+The MODE-TASK package is designed to analyse both single proteins or larger macromolecules such as a virus capsid.
 The ANM.cpp script contructs an elastic network model on all CA or CB atoms in a given PDB file.
 This is ideal from smaller protein complexes.
 For larger protein complexes the coarseGrained.py script can be used to construct an additional coarse grained PDB file.

 1) Create a model of the EV71 Pentamer complex with additional coarse graining set at level 3, selecting CB atoms: